 Laparoscopic Redo Fundoplication

 Laparoscopic redo fundoplication is a reoperative surgery for failed anti-reflux surgeries.
 Ten percent of patients experience a recurrence of symptoms after laparoscopic surgery for gastroesophageal reflux disease.
-Dr, Mittal and Dr. Lee are two of only a few surgeons in the area to perform this type of surgery.

 The Heller myotomy procedure is performed with a laparoscope aided by the da Vinci™ robotic system for patients suffering with achalasia; a condition that prevents swallowing.
 During the procedure, the lower esophageal sphincter is divided to eliminate symptoms.